 it is might be useful to discuss as to why the PI plans to focus on the particular class

 Technological progress strongly depends on our ability to meet humanity’s ever growing need for energy.
 Recently, this has led us to explore a number of new and innovative directions both in the production and the storage of energy.
 For example, solar energy production capacity in the United States has grown by nearly 700% in the last five years alone (REF SEIA).
 However, a number of energy production technologies, such as hydroelectric, natural gas, and coal implicitly rely on turbine engines.
-This is likely to hold true even for some of the next generation of energy production technologies, such as nuclear fusion (solar updraft towers, other).
+This is likely to hold true even for some of the next generation of energy production technologies, such as nuclear fusion, concentrating solar power, and ocean thermal energy conversion (OTEC).

-Thermodynamic efficiency of gas turbine engines is increased with increasing turbine inlet temperatures.
-Therefore, in the case of GTEs it is important to use materials that are capable of withstanding high temperatures and have high strength, stiffness and toughness.
-Traditionally, Nickel based superalloys have been used to fabricate the blades of the GTEs, as they are some of the most lightweight and tough materials capable of withstanding very high temperatures (1500 degrees).
-However, in order to further enhance the GTE’s efficiency the temperatures in the hottest parts of the engines are continually being raised.
-This is being made possible by incorporating ceramic-based thermal barrier coatings (TBCs) on the surface of the superalloys.
-While the temperature capability of TBC has been increasing that of the Ni-based alloys has mostly remained flat.
-Therefore, currently the superalloy components are cooled using air circulation systems in order to allow them to operate alongside the higher temperature capable TBCs.
+The thermodynamic efficiency of gas turbine engines (GTEs) is increased with increasing turbine inlet temperatures.
+Therefore, in the case of GTEs it is important to use materials that are capable of withstanding high temperatures yet still have high strength, stiffness and toughness.
+Traditionally, Nickel-based superalloys have been used to fabricate the hot components (such as the turbine blades and combustion chamber) of the GTEs, as they are some of the most lightweight and tough materials capable of withstanding very high temperatures (up to 1500 degrees).
+However, in order to further enhance the GTE’s efficiency the temperatures in the hottest parts of the engines are being raised even further.
+This is made possible by applying ceramic-based thermal barrier coatings (TBCs) to the surfaces of the superalloys.
+While ongoing research continues to raise the temperature capability of TBCs, the temperature capability of the Ni-based alloys has mostly remained flat.
+To compensate for this discrepancy between temperature capabilities, currently the superalloy components are cooled using air circulation systems to allow them to operate alongside the higher temperature capable TBCs.
 However, adding the cooling systems significantly reduces the specific power produced by the GTEs.

-Therefore, currently there is a search for a new class of materials that can replace the Ni-based superalloys.
+XXX STOPPED HERE XXX Therefore, there is a search for a new class of materials that can replace the Ni-based superalloys.
 Such materials should be capable of operating at higher temperatures than Ni-based superalloys without the need for any additional cooling, and have equal or better specific mechanical strength and toughness.
 Research into finding a replacement for Ni-based superalloys has been going on for decades, primarily along two lines: (i) Mo-based and Nb- based alloys and (ii) ceramic matrix composites (CMCs).
-It appears that CMCs are winning that race, as evidenced by the significant investments made in CMCs by a major engine manufacturer, and the recent demonstration of engines that use both stationary and rotating CMCs components in the hot-section.
+It appears that CMCs are winning that race, as is evidenced by the significant investments made into CMCs by a major engine manufacturer, and the recent demonstration of engines that use both stationary and rotating CMC components in the hot-section.

 Ceramics are as strong as superalloys while being lighter and being able to withstand higher temperatures and corrosive environments.
-However they are brittle and are prone to fracture during thermal or mechanical shock loading.
-To increase the toughness, the ceramic materials are made into composites heterogeneous.
+However, they are brittle and are prone to fracture during thermal or mechanical shock loading.
+Therefore, to increase the toughness, the ceramic materials are made into composites (e.g., CMCs) heterogeneous.
 Traditionally, this was done by making ceramic materials into composites.
 However, there are still many hurdles that stop us from taking advantage of the tremendous potential of CMCs.